MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 ### Implicitly shared flow connections

 - Some connectors, like the SQL Connector used with SQL Server Authentication are [shared implicitly with users](https://docs.microsoft.com/powerapps/maker/canvas-apps/connections-list\#sql-user-name-and-password-authentication).
 This means that as soon as the flow is shared, the connection is also published and available to your users.
-Your users can also create flows<!--Edit okay? --> by using any connection that uses SQL Server authentication that is shared with them.
+Your users can also create flows by using any connection that uses SQL Server authentication that is shared with them.

 - Identify flows that use the SQL Server Connector.
-Ensure that users are aware of the risk, and help them mitigate it by enabling Azure AD authentication for SQL<!--Should this be SQL Server? -->.
+Ensure that users are aware of the risk, and help them mitigate it by enabling Azure AD authentication for SQL Server.

 Select **SQL Server** in the **Connector** drop-down in the right-hand filter section of this page to find flows that use the SQL Server Connector.